-Course code and title UE 3 - RMAS 311 - Professional Internship Permanent Staff Dr. Forget Chaterera, Assistant Professor, SUAD Dates Semestrial Course description Duration: 6 to 8 weeks.
-Description: The internship is a mandatory unit, scheduled in the last semester of the Bachelor in the Records Management and Archival Science (Semester 6), after the first Final examination session.
+Permanent Staff Dr. Forget Chaterera, Dr. Mehluli Masuku & Dr. Victor Kabat Dates Semestrial Course description Duration: 6 to 8 weeks.
+Description: The internship is a mandatory unit, scheduled in the last semester of the Bachelor in the Records Management and Archival Science (Semester 6 after the first Final examination session.
 Depending on the time tables, the internship starts end of March, and runs for at least 6 weeks.
 The student will be exposed to a work environment, and must work in an independent way on a topic related to the records management and the archiving.
-The place of the internship will be determined according to the professional goals of the students and the availability in the private or public entities.
-The professional network of the National Archives will be used to propose some high quality internships to the students, especially in the UAE.
-We already received some proposals from the Louvre Abu Dhabi, Constellio, Agility, Ministries At the end of the internship, the student writes a report and defends his/her work during an oral presentation.
+The place of the internship will be determined according to the professional goal of the students and the availability in the private or public entities.
+The professional network of the National Archives will be used to propose soon high quality internships to the students, especially in the UAE.
+We alread received some proposals from the Louvre Abu Dhabi, Constellio, Aglitt Ministries At the end of the internship, the student writes a report and defends his/he work during an oral presentation.
 Both parts of this work are used for assessing the internship.
 Expectations: The purpose is to expose the student to the work environment.
-He/she should also understand how a team or a company is organized, should understand the rules and constraints imposed by the type of activity conducted, and should take part to projects or activities conducted by the company or institution.
-He/she must also show that he/she can work independently.
-Students will learn to apply their knowledge to appraise, to collect, to classify, to describe, to manage and to preserve authentic records and/or archives in all medias to serve business, economic, administrative, cultural or/and legal needs of the public or private institutions in which they will be.
-In this framework, they will have to highlight their ability to apply innovative and entrepreneurial thinking and tools on the ground by personal initiatives.
-In the evaluation sheet, the professional supervisor and the academic will assess these soft skills.
-For the defense, they will be expected to set goals and

-1.C., (c.
-1 1 1 1 defense (to be determined when the date of the defense is known) The student will be asked to prepare a short description of the internship: a template will be provided on time.
+He/sl should also understand how a team or a company is organized, shoul understand the rules and constraints imposed by the type of activic conducted, and should take part to projects or activities conducted by the company or institution.
+He/she must also show that he/she can worindependently.
+Students will learn to apply their knowledge to appraise, to collect, to classif to describe, to manage and to preserve authentic records and/or archives i all medias to serve business, ceronomic, administrative, cultural or/and leg needs of the public or private institutions in which they will be.
+In the framework, they will have to bighlight their ability to apply innovative an entrepreneurial thinking and tools on the ground by personal initiatives.
+I the evaluation sheet, the profession al supervisor and the academic will asset these soft skills.
+For the defense, t defense (to be determined when the date of the defense is known) The student will be asked to prepare a short description of the internship: a template will be provided on time.
 This short-description will be submitted with the report The report will be assessed by the Faculty members - except for the PSUAD mentor.
-Defense: - The defense is about 30 minutes long The panel is made of PSUAD faculty members and mentor(s) from the institution or company The defense will be scheduled in the first week of July (between the 2nd and the 6th of July) The student will present his/her work during 20 minutes, and answer questions for the remaining time The presentation will be assessed by the Faculty members - except for the PSUAD mentor.
-Documents expected from the company or institution: - At the beginning of the internship: a short description of the work or mission given to the student At the end of the internship: an evaluation form (provided by PSUAD) about the student's work.
+Defense: The defense is about 30 minutes long The panel is made of PSUAD faculty members and mentor(s) from the institution or company.
+The defense will be scheduled in the first week of July (between the 2nd and the 6th of July).
+The student will present his/her work during 20 minutes, and answer questions for the remaining time.
+The presentation will be assessed by the Faculty members - except for the PSUAD mentor.
+Documents expected from the company or institution: At the beginning of the internship: a short description of the work or mission given to the student At the end of the internship: an evaluation form (provided by PSUAD) about the student's work.
 Course learning outcomes EVALUATE the records management services inside the company (appraising, collecting, classifying, describing, managing and preserving authentic records and/or archives) DEMONSTRATE the ability to perform the soft skills acquired during the bachelor in a practical context.
 DESIGN critical proposals to enhance the RM services inside the company or the institution DEFEND and ARGUE about his/her professional experience IMPLEMENT goals and strategies for their own careers from their professional experience on the ground.
 Continuous assessment (100%) Professional report (70%) Internship Defense (30%)